Roberto Feliberti Cintrón: Early years and education

 Feliberti Cintrón was born in San Juan, Puerto Rico.
 He was the second of four children born to Emiliano Feliberti Martínez and Hilda Cintrón Brandes.
+Graduated at Colegio Nuestra Señora de la Providencia in San Juan, Puerto Rico.
 Thanks to a U.S. Navy scholarship, he was able to attend Purdue University, where he earned a Bachelor of Science in Mathematics.
 During his time in the Navy attended the Naval Justice School.
 He later graduated from the University of Puerto Rico School of Law in 1991.

 Professional experience

-After graduating from Purdue, he was commissioned in the United States Navy.
+After graduating from Purdue, he was commissioned to the United States Navy thru the Navy ROTC.
 He was a Legal Officer at the Roosevelt Roads Naval Station in Ceiba, Puerto Rico, where he remained for four years of service from 1986 to 1989.
 After completing law school, Feliberti Cintrón began his legal career as a law clerk for the United States District Court for the District of Puerto Rico.
 Later, he worked at a private firm in Puerto Rico, specializing in commercial litigation, where he remained for 16 years and eventually became a partner.